LinuxForHealth/health-patterns/services/nlp-insights/README.md

 Immunization --> Adds an extension to the resource containing immunizations/immunologic factors and their codes inferred from the resource.

-Diagnostic Report --> Creates Condition and/or Medication Statement resources generated from the diagnostic report
+Diagnostic Report --> Creates Condition and/or Medication Statement resources generated from the diagnostic report resource

+DocumentReference --> Creates Condition and/or Medication Statement resources generated from the document reference resource

 ### Running the service
 To run the app on its own, fill in `text_analytics/acd/acd_config.ini` and `text_analytics/quickUMLS/quickumls_config.ini` with your config information for each service.